The Turks and Caicos Islands is a British Overseas Territory.

 Grace Bay Beach received its name, after Grace Jane Hutchings, wife of Hugh Houston Hutchings, who was Commissioner of the Turks and Caicos at the time.

-Due to the declines of the sea salt and sisal industries in the Turks and Caicos, many people in the Turks and Caicos emigrated to the Bahamas, primarily to Freeport.
+Due to the decline of the sea salt and sisal industries in the Turks and Caicos, many people in the Turks and Caicos emigrated to the Bahamas, primarily to Freeport.

 The United States builds a US Coast Guard station on South Caicos and an airport.
 This station was part of the LORAN-A radio navigation system.
 The site closed in 1980, as technology evolved and fewer stations were required.
 The airport became the South Caicos Airport (XSC).